baruchel/baruchel.github.io/_posts/2015-11-07-explaining-functional-aspects-in-python.md

 ### Using the tco module

-The [tco](https://github.com/baruchel/tco) module is a powerful module made of a couple of lines allowing mainly:
+The [tco](https://github.com/baruchel/tco) module is a powerful module made of only a couple of lines allowing mainly:

   * tail-call optimization
   * optimized tail-recursion